Joanne Mwangi: What I look for before investing in a business

 She talks to Hustle about finding her way into Kenya’s list of successful entrepreneurs and why she’s decided to use her own money to help young people live out their business dreams.

-What made you to decide to be a part of KCB Lions’ Den?
+What made you decide to be a part of KCB Lions’ Den?

 I wanted to meet young entrepreneurs and to share my own experience with them, hoping they’ll learn a thing or two.
 I want to share with them that time is more important than money.